TD22057/insteon-mqtt/docs/hassio_quick_start.md

 6) Restart the insteon-mqtt addon to pick up the changes.

 7) Join, Pair, and Sync each device in your network.
-This can be accomplished using mqtt messages as described in the [Required Device Initialization] (mqtt.md#required-device-initialization) section.
+This can be accomplished using mqtt messages as described in the [Required Device Initialization ](mqtt.md#required-device-initialization) section.

 8) Download an Insteon device database for every device.
 This may take awhile and battery operated devices (motion sensors, remotes,